le717/Blocks/Documentation/Tutorial.md

 You may notice it also contains the code for the first and last lines of the file.
 We will not worry ourselves with them, and will instead focus on the layout itself.

-Sometimes, it is better to teach by example, rather than explanations.
+Sometimes, it is better to teach by example rather than explanations.
 I feel this tutorial will go much more smoothly if I do not purely use explanations, but use examples in addition to explaining why we do what we do. :smile:

+---

 #### Lesson #1: "Why Not Notepad?"####